Skip to main content

 Scout a known slapper's tendency toward bunt, chip-slap, or full run-and-slap before the series, and pre-assign left-side responsibilities rather than deciding on the fly.

-Facing a known slapper with a runner on, the shortstop creeps in several steps toward the third-base line while the third baseman holds a more moderate depth, covering both the bunt and a hard-slapped grounder.
+Facing a known slapper with a runner on, the shortstop creeps in several steps toward the third-base line.
+At the same time, the third baseman holds a more moderate depth, covering both the bunt and a hard-slapped grounder.

 Why it matters

-Standard infield positioning is built around a stationary hitter and breaks down against a slapper's combination of bunt threat and moving-target ground balls — defenses that don't adjust give up easy hits they would otherwise field cleanly.
+Standard infield positioning is built around a stationary hitter and breaks down against a slapper's combination of bunt threat and moving-target ground balls.
+This means defenses that don't adjust give up easy hits they would otherwise field cleanly.

 Common mistakes